CohortMinseok/Bumblebee/README.md

 # Bumblebee
 Bumblebee Bot

+# Description:
 a bot for maplestorysea (gms/kms also can use).

-rules:
+# Rules:
 - only have one rule: bot at your own risk!

+# To compile into .exe:
 pyinstaller --clean --onefile --add-binary "./gdi_capture/gdi_capture.dll;." --icon=icon.ico main.py

+# Instructions:
+- first, go to https://github.com/oblitum/Interception and follow the installation steps there.
+-

-TODO:
+# TODO:
 - telegram function
 -

-Discord Link: \
+# Discord Link: \
 https://discord.gg/vWwbk4yA